Webinative/dockerise-django/docs/part_2.md

 ## Enforce coding style

-Every project must have preset coding conventions and developers must adhere to them.
+Every project must have preset coding conventions, and developers must adhere to them.
 But, there is always a possibility for human error.
 That's why we use a linting tool like Flake8.

 Flake8 is a tool to check python code and enforce style guides.
-It is a wrapper around three different tools namely,
+It is a wrapper around three different tools, namely

 1. `pyflakes` - to examine the syntax tree
 1. `pycodestyle` - to check python code against PEP8 code conventions